San Diego Ecstasy Defense Attorneys

 The technical term for Ecstasy is 3-4-methylenedioxymethamphetamine (MMDA).
 It is also known as Adam, E, Molly, Roll, X, and XTC.
 Unlike other hallucinogens like Marijuana, Ecstasy is produced synthetically, resulting in a combination of psychedelic and amphetamine-like highs.
 It comes in tablets, often branded, as well as powder, liquid, or capsule form.
 There are a number of risks associated with this drug, not the least of which are criminal charges.

 Ecstasy is a Schedule 1 drug and can result in significant charges if an individual is charged with possession, manufacturing, or distribution.
 If you are facing any of these charges related to Ecstasy, you should not hesitate to contact jD Law Criminal Defense Attorneys at (760) 630-2000.
-Our lead attorney, James N. Dick, served with the LAPD as a narcotics investigator and understands the full ramifications of a drug charge.
+Our lead attorney, James N. Dicks, served with the LAPD as a narcotics investigator and understands the full ramifications of a drug charge.
 He has the necessary legal experience to defend you in a San Diego courtroom.

 Ecstasy works by increasing three chemicals in the brain – dopamine, noradrenaline, and serotonin.
 The increase in these chemicals creates feelings of happiness and pleasure.
 Effects may include euphoria, increased confidence, feelings of well-being and pleasure, lowered inhibitions, increased sociability, and empathic feelings for others.
 These effects typically last from three to six hours.
 When they wear off, users often feel depressed and tired.